ncatlab/nlab-content/pages/6/3/0/0/36/content.md

 #Remarks#

 Functors between internal categories are defined in a similar fashion.
 See [[functor]].
+But in general it is better to use [[anafunctor]]s instead.

 #Literature#